 - Visitation rights to see family members, friends, doctors, social services providers, and other advocates.

 Nursing homes may quickly hide or destroy any evidence of wrongdoing, making it much more difficult for grieving families to get justice.
-Our attorneys can begin an investigation on your behalf, forcing the nursing home to surrender its records and face the consequences of its actions.
-Contact us today to have us get started on your case.
+Our Hagerstown nursing home abuse lawyer can begin an investigation on your behalf, forcing the nursing home to surrender its records and face the consequences of its actions.
+Contact our team online or give us a call at (301) 790-3600 today to have us get started on your case.